18 New Travel Trends For 2025

 Punta Cana wasn’t prepared for this explosion of tourism.
 Brown algae have increased in the Caribbean due to improper water waste management and other pollution.
 Precious coral reefs have been damaged, and other marine life is at risk.
 Everything from increased boat traffic to damaging sunblock lotion has played a role.
 The region is now racing to reverse trends.

-To avoid this problem, an increasing number of people are looking for eco-resorts or homestay opportunities.
+To avoid this problem, an increasing number of people are looking for eco-resorts or homestay opportunities instead of the traditional hotel rooms.
 Travel programs run by local residents are more likely to have these types of accommodations.
 For example, staff in Thailand selected a sustainable jungle camp for the teen travel program, Thailand Adventurer.

 The jungle camp’s bungalows and tree houses are built from bamboo and other renewable resources.
 The owners use biodegradable sugarcane products for plastics and reusable metal straws.
 They also have an onsite organic farm.
 Plus, the property hosts environmental lessons for guests in their outdoor space.
 These types of accommodations are expected to grow in popularity in 2025.

-Rustic Pathways students do some underwater cleaning in the Dominican Republic.
+Rustic Pathways students do some underwater cleaning in the Dominican Republic following travel trends.

 Rustic Pathways students do some underwater cleaning in the Dominican Republic.
 Credit: Rustic Pathways

 Local residents leading activities are taking the same approach.
-They spearhead travel options like the Marine Life and Coastal Restoration program in the Dominican Republic.
-It guides teens on projects to do coral restoration projects and mangrove planting.
+They spearhead travel options like the program in the Dominican Republic.
+It guides teens on projects on coral restoration and mangrove planting.
 These initiatives allow travelers to make a positive impact while spending time with local leaders.

 In 2025 expect tour buses to be less popular.
 There’s a growing desire for travelers to see how local people really live in other countries.
 This is the basis of immersive travel.